Hire me for...

 If you've collected a lot of data I can help you to understand what it means and how to use it.

-My years of working in the education sector as a Software Developer and Workshop Presenter were a great opportunity to develop my communication skills.
+My years of working in the education sector have been a great opportunity to develop my communication skills.
 This makes me the perfect freelancer to help you understand what it is that you are looking for, which will allow me to develop a perfectly tailored solution that suits you needs.
 Whether it is a Website for your small business, a User Experience (UX) review of an existing application, or a Data Visualisation for your next presentation, I can help.

 - 4 years experience in Web Development and Python Programming